fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 2.2.2 =
+Added template tag and shortcode sample code in the `assets` folder

+= 2.2.1 =
+Bug fix: Fix to a bug that prevented the feed from using the Tweet count set by the user

+= 2.2.0 =
+Developers can now utilise the plugin system to create their own template tags and shortcodes.
+Samples are included in the "assets" directory of this plugin.

+= 2.1.0 =
+* Default stylesheet has been updated to be responsive, and to match your theme's appearance as much as possible
+* Despite the work in the 2.0.2 release, the empty timeline feedback didn't render but it does now
+* Minor refactor work on the code to make it less bug and error prone

+= 2.0.3 =
+Bug Fix: Using the shortcode to render the feed in the WordPress editor places the feed within the content rather than directly above it.

-= 1.0.0 =
+= 2.0.2 =
-First release.
+* Bug fix: The feed now extracts the string versions of IDs rather than the integer versions.
+This means long IDs are no longer susceptible to being read mathmetically, i.e. 372489002391470081 instead of 3.7248900239147E+17.
+* The feed now offers friendly feedback should the timeline requested be empty.

-= 1.0.1 =
+= 2.0.1 =
-Amendment of plugin description and settings page to include important and useful information.
+Minor rectifications to code that prevented the defaut stylesheet from loading

 = 2.0.0 =
 * Complete overhaul of the plugin's code.
 Code is now much more modular and refined
 * `cache_hours` was added and implemented as a feed configuration option
 * Addition of masking/unmasking facilities utilised within the admin to hide sensitive OAuth and Consumer Key/Secret data

-= 2.0.1 =
+= 1.0.1 =
-Minor rectifications to code that prevented the defaut stylesheet from loading

-== Upgrade Notice ==
+Amendment of plugin description and settings page to include important and useful information.

 = 1.0.0 =
 First release.

+== Upgrade Notice ==

+= 2.2.2 =
+Added template tag and shortcode sample code in the `assets` folder

+= 2.2.1 =
+Fixes a bug that stops the feed from using the Tweet count set by the user.

+= 2.2.0 =
+Developers can now utilise the plugin system to create their own template tags and shortcodes.
+Samples are included in the "assets" directory of this plugin.

+= 2.1.0 =
+Default stylesheet has been updated to be responsive, and to match your theme's appearance as much as possible.
+That and some code cleanup.

+= 2.0.3 =
+Fixes a bug that meant the feed would be rendered before the content, rather than within, if the shortcode was used in the WordPress editor.

+= 2.0.2 =
+Fixes a bug that led to IDs being read mathematically.
+As some of the links rendered by the feed use these IDs, those links may have been faulty as a result.

+= 2.0.1 =
+Minor rectifications to code that prevented the default stylesheet from loading.
+Update to be able to take advantage of the bundled stylesheet.

+= 2.0.0 =
+The plugin code structure has undergone considerable changes but this won't be noticeable to the user.
+Additionally, you can now change the number of hours that the feed is cached for and sensitive OAuth and Consumer Key/Secret data is now masked in the admin.

 = 1.0.1 =
 Amendment of plugin description and settings page to include important and useful information.
 Not an urgent upgrade.

-= 2.0.0 =
-The plugin code structure has undergone considerable changes but this won't be noticeable to the user.
-Additionally, you can now change the number of hours that the feed is cached for and sensitive OAuth and Consumer Key/Secret data is now masked in the admin.

-= 2.0.1 =
+= 1.0.0 =
-Minor rectifications to code that prevented the defaut stylesheet from loading.
-Update to be able to take advantage of the bundled stylesheet.
+First release.